openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 - The enclave function returns back to the host
 - The enclave is terminated

-This sample uses the Open enclave SDK `oeedger8r` tool to generate marshaling code necessary to call functions between the enclave and the host.
+This sample uses the Open Enclave SDK `oeedger8r` tool to generate marshaling code necessary to call functions between the enclave and the host.

 First we need to define the functions we want to call between the enclave and host.
 To do this we create a `helloworld.edl` file: